RenatoHS/guide_survie_osstidburn/_book/03-billets.md

-# TICKETS {-}
+# TICKETS & ACCESS {-}

 No tickets will be available on site!

 * Make sure you and everyone in your vehicle have your tickets.
 * All participants must have a ticket in their name to access the event.
 * You must have a photo ID with the same name and birth date that you provided when you purchased your ticket.
-If your legal name differs from the one on the ticket, please contact us beforehand.
 Our gate team will need to identify you in order to let you into the site.
+* If your chosen name differs from your legal name, inform our volunteers at the entrance so that they know how to address you correctly.
+For instance you can put a post-it on your ID with your chosen name.

 * Participants under 18 will be given a different-coloured wristband so they won’t be served alcohol.